defi-wonderland/handbook/docs/processes/people/knowledge-and-docs.md

 # Knowledge & Docs

 These tools help us share information, document our work, and stay coordinated across teams.
-Most of what you’ll need is already written down — and if it’s not, you can help make it clearer for everyone else.
+Most of what you’ll need is already written down, and if it’s not, you can help make it clearer for everyone else.

 ## Notion: the knowledge hub